Document

 11 min read

-Luxury Tax is an indirect statutory tax, imposed primarily on the services offered at hotels, spas and resorts.
-It is not applicable for food and beverages served at hotels and other locations.
+Luxury Tax is an indirect statutory tax imposed primarily on the services offered at hotels, spas, and resorts.
+It does not apply to food and beverages served at hotels and other locations.

 What is Luxury Tax?